ocassetti/ocassetti.github.io/_posts/ml-ds-best-practices/2018-01-15-performance-generality-trade-off.md

 ## Version 2 - a less dirtier approach

-We need to improve performance but we really do not want to loose flexibility.
-After all our engine is pretty powerful we can plug any distribution function to it which the need to touch it.
+We need to improve the performance but we do not want to loose flexibility.
+After all, our initial engine is pretty flexible: we can plug any distribution function to it, and we do not need  need to touch it.

 Before we start *refactoring* for performance it is a good idea to have some test that will assure us that the new version behaves like the previous one, when possible,